Kristina01111000/Drws_site/README.md

 - New image should have a smiley faced person, or people, with a teacup, walking in the woods, or doing yoga, something like that look on bigstock
 - Maybe don’t say the days of the challenge, think about that, so that we don’t make people who haven't started it don't feel bad but also sounds good to people who have started it
-- Put the quick minute video inside the email below the sentence
 - Maybe putting some info in to make it more like a newsletter, something about eating healthy
 - Look and see if the email can be wider in desktop
 - Make a tip of the day picture, put the text of the tip in the image, get examples from him

-need to look at the pictures i picked in bigstock for the emails
 - finish the new template
 - resend the invoice
-- sent new test email

 - email stephen